arcalot/arcalot.github.io/docs/arcaflow/getting-started.md

 ## Running Plugins
 Workflow steps are run via plugins, which are delivered as containers.
 The Arcalot community maintains an ever-growing list of [official plugins](https://github.com/orgs/arcalot/repositories?q=%22arcaflow-plugin-%22), which are version-controlled and hosted in our [Quay.io repository](https://quay.io/arcalot).

-Plugins are designed to run independently of an Arcaflow workflow.
+Plugins are designed to run independent of an Arcaflow workflow.
 All plugins have schema definitions for their inputs and outputs, and they perform data validation against those schemas when run.
 Plugins also have one or more steps, and when there are multiple steps we always need to specify which step we want to run.

 !!! tip
     Plugin **steps** are the fundamental building blocks for workflows.